Overview

 Fees for Financial Planning and Consulting Services

-Clients receiving financial planning services are charged either a fixed fee ranging from $750 to $3,000,
+Clients that are receiving financial planning services are charged only a fixed fee ranging from $750 to

-For clients receiving ongoing financial planning services the annual fee is charged quarterly.
-For financial
+receiving ongoing financial planning services the annual fee is charged quarterly.
+For financial planning

-planning services that are completed upon the delivery of the financial plan to the client, the fixed or
+services that are completed upon the delivery of the financial plan to the client, the fixed or hourly fee

-hourly fee can be charged in monthly or quarterly installments, as mutually agreed upon, or otherwise in
+can be charged in monthly or quarterly installments, as mutually agreed upon, or otherwise in full upon

-full upon delivery of the completed financial plan.
-Actual fees charged are clearly outlined in the financial
+delivery of the completed financial plan.
+Actual fees charged are clearly outlined in the financial planning

-planning agreement and clients receive invoices reflecting the amount of the fees due and payable.
+agreement and clients receive invoices reflecting the amount of the fee due and payable.

 Notwithstanding the foregoing, Barnes Pettey and the client may choose to negotiate an annual advisory